Generic fetcher¶

 Below are sections for each type of supported artifact.
 Several artifacts of different types can be specified in a single lockfile.

-The lockfile must always contain a metadata
+The lockfile must always contain a metadata header and a list of artifacts.

 Currently, the only supported version is 1.0: